kmein/daybook/daybook.1.md

 `DAYBOOK_AUTHOR`
 : the diarist's name (default: user's real name or `$USER`)

-# ASNYCHRONOUS EVENTS
-None.

-# STDOUT
-Not used.

-# STDERR
-The standard error shall be used only for diagnostic messages.

-# OUTPUT FILES
-None.

 # EXIT STATUS
 0
 : Successful completion.

 > 0
 : An invalid option was specified, or an error occurred.

-# CONSEQUENCES OF ERRORS
-Default.